Key Takeaways

 *Based on a current age of 32 and a life expectancy of 78.8 years (US average, World Bank data).
 Your numbers will differ.

 Over a full lifespan from birth, the totals are higher — 24 to 26 years for most people — because children and teenagers sleep significantly more than adults.
+If sleep alone runs to a quarter of your life, it's worth asking how much of your life is actually left once everything else is counted.

 Your personal number will be different.
 Age, country, and your actual sleep habits all affect the calculation.
 Use our free calculator to see your specific lifetime sleep projection.